 We have a healthy loan pipeline though lining up all parties through the process with their respective lawyers, valuers and third party providers is a slower process currently though we expect this to start speeding up.

-The Sancus Team are always happy to talk and answer any queries you may have, please email your relationship manager in the first instance, our staff contact details can be found here.
+The Sancus Team are always happy to talk and answer any queries you may have, please email your relationship manager in the first instance, here are our staff contact details.